flori/json/README.md

 You can also use the pretty\_generate method (which formats the output more verbosely and nicely) or fast\_generate (which doesn't do any of the security checks generate performs, e. g. nesting deepness checks).

-To create a valid JSON document you have to make sure, that the output is embedded in either a JSON array [] or a JSON object {}.
-The easiest way to do this, is by putting your values in a Ruby Array or Hash instance.

 There are also the JSON and JSON[] methods which use parse on a String or generate a JSON document from an array or hash: